bbottema/simple-java-mail/PROJECT_MECHANISMS_CATALOGUE.md

 2. `BuilderApiToPicocliCommandsMapper.generateOptionsFromBuilderApi(...)` walks public methods on builder API nodes annotated with `@Cli.BuilderApiNode`.
 3. A method is accepted only if it passes `methodIsCliCompatible(...)`: it must be on a builder API node, must not have `@Cli.ExcludeApi`, must not be a bean accessor, must not take collection parameters, and must be convertible from string arguments.
 4. `@Cli.OptionNameOverride` can resolve name collisions or expose a CLI-specific option name.
+5. `@Cli.Optional` marks optional CLI parameters explicitly.
+Java nullability remains expressed with JetBrains `@Nullable`; it no longer drives CLI optionality.
-5. Method and parameter Javadocs are read through Therapi Runtime Javadoc and formatted for terminal output by `TherapiJavadocHelper` and `JavadocForCliFormatter`.
+6. Method and parameter Javadocs are read through Therapi Runtime Javadoc and formatted for terminal output by `TherapiJavadocHelper` and `JavadocForCliFormatter`.
-6. Picocli command metadata is serialized with Kryo to `modules/cli-module/src/main/resources/cli.data`.
+7. Picocli command metadata is serialized with Kryo to `modules/cli-module/src/main/resources/cli.data`.
-7. Therapi lookups are cached to `modules/cli-module/src/main/resources/therapi.data`.
+8. Therapi lookups are cached to `modules/cli-module/src/main/resources/therapi.data`.

+The Javadoc part is unusual: the build uses Therapi's annotation processor to bake selected Javadoc into runtime-readable classes, then the CLI module reflects over builder methods, resolves those baked Javadocs, formats links and examples for terminal output, and stores the resulting CLI model in `cli.data` for faster startup.
+The result is clever and convenient, but brittle: Java version changes, bridge/synthetic methods, incomplete `@param` tags, method overload ambiguity, or stale binary metadata can all produce surprising CLI behavior.

 Regeneration: